 When your cat is in the rapid eye moment (REM) stage of sleep, it’s most likely to dream.
 As the name suggests, a cat’s eyes will move rapidly, and its paws and ears will twitch.
 The US National Library of Medicine describes how rapid-eye movements occur in tandem with the loss of muscle tone, muscle twitches, and wake-like cortical activity.

 Your cat will seem active, and that’s because its brain activity is the same as when the cat’s awake.
-However, waking them is very difficult during REM sleep.
-It’s also unadvised to do so, as your cat may become confused and attack you, thinking you’re a predator.
+However, waking them is difficult during REM sleep.
+It’s also inadvisable to do so as your cat may become confused, thinking you’re a predator.
 REM makes up 60% of your cat’s sleeping time and takes place every 90 minutes or so.

 In the non-REM stage (NREM) of sleep, cats are unlikely to move much and will become unattuned to what’s around them.
 This is the deepest form of sleep and is crucial for maintaining a cat’s health.
 Cats will rebuild and repair their bodies during this time but may also experience muscle tone loss.